estebanbecker/Parallel-computing-UPC/README.md

 To increase the performance we can use private pointers.
 To do that we will have to do 3 different for loop.
-One for the top part of the local shared pointers, one for the middle part and one for the bottom part.
+One for the top part of the local pointers, one for the middle part and one for the bottom part.

 ![image](Images/for_loop_distribution.png) <span id="fig6"
 label="fig6"></span>